Call of Duty: Black Ops — Cold War called for technical wizardry from Treyarch

 GamesBeat: Does AI figure into this in any way?
 Things like AI testing or AI-generated content.

 Myers: It’s an interesting area to look at in the future with this tech.
 Rather than AI, what we’ve aimed at so far is just fast and large-scale iteration.
 If a designer or an artist has an idea, it updates in real time.
-They can move the road and all the trees around it move automatically.
+They can move the road, and all the trees around it move automatically.
 That’s something they control.
 In the future, maybe we can put a little more intelligence in the system.
 That would be interesting.

 Rich: We build a lot of rules into the system.
 It’s not an AI, of course.
 But it does operate on rules the same way a simple AI algorithm would.
 We’re able to build a lot of very large maps, which is why we can do things like vehicles on maps.
 As J. T. said, iteration was important.
 It feels very natural.
 That was a big push for us, and I think it was very successful.

 GamesBeat: How do you judge the scale of that kind of thing?
-How many players should be in a match, how many vehicles should be in a map.
+How many players should be in a match?
+How many vehicles should be in a map?
 You don’t have as many limitations on size anymore.

-Rich: I always look at it as, we’re building a sandbox for the people on the gameplay side of the studio, so they can do whatever they want.
+Rich: I always look at it as, we’re building a sandbox for the people on the gameplay side of the studio so they can do whatever they want.
 We want to enable them to build levels.
 If they want to add vehicles, great.
 If they want 40 players, go ahead.
 We’re not just limited to corridors anymore, like the old games.
 It’s amazing how creative the team can be when we give them this technology.
 And they push us to keep on innovating.
 The feature list that they asked for on future games is longer than what we’ve done so far.
 It’s a great collaboration with the rest of the studio.

 GamesBeat: And all this has happened while working at home since the spring.

 Gordon: We really suddenly had to transition to working from home.
 Most of us had never done it for any extended period of time, and then all of a sudden we had — I think we had one day to prepare.
 We thought it would be two or four weeks of being outside the office.
 And then all of a sudden, no, this is real, and we have to figure out how to do this.
 We previously felt that us all being together in an office was part of — it’s how we’ve made games, many of us, for more than a decade together.
 That was a core part of the magic.
-How do we re-create that when we’re all spread out across different parts of the globe now?
+How do we recreate that when we’re all spread out across different parts of the globe now?

 The first thing we did was focus on communication.
 Over the years, Slack has become more and more important to how we communicate.
 We’re relying on that even more.
-This is our third video conferencing software that we’ve gone through in the past eight months.
+This is our third video-conferencing software that we’ve gone through in the past eight months.
 Good riddance to the last one, which was terrible.
 I mentioned the engineering team having people set up scanning stations at home.
 We’ve had mocap solutions that people can do at home.
 One of our animators actually performs mocap himself for a lot of parts of the game, which is an amazing feat of technology.

 Voice-over and motion capture were things that caught us by surprise as we were finishing up the game.
 It was getting to the point where we were going into heavy usage of that stuff, and then all of a sudden they were stopped dead.
 We had to work out places in the world we could still do it, or ways people could do it from their own homes.

 All of us have worked out ways to come together and have this be a real singular focus.
-A lot of people have used — for us it’s been a great thing to focus on where so much else has been going on in the world.
+A lot of people have used — for us, it’s been a great thing to focus on where so much else has been going on in the world.
 People have wanted something else to focus on, something positive that they could put their mind and energy into.

 The team has come together and managed to do something that we never thought would happen, and when it did happen, we had no idea how we were going to solve it.
 I think back to eight months ago.
 We had no idea how we were going to make this work.
 It’s been so many things, small and large.
 Even the way we’re doing things like rolling out the game, revealing the game, it’s unlike anything anyone’s ever done before.
 The Warzone reveal of our game was something just worked out perfectly for us in that regard.